voidranjer/higgs-audio/team09/llm.md

 - peter: Peter - The American train conductor.
 Peter is nervous, eccentric, and anxious; jittery speech that trembles and stutters.
 - pastor: Emmanuel - Pastor from Nigeria.
 Talkative and nosy; upbeat, rambling voice with expressive inflections.
 Very optimistic person.
 - obiwan: Professor Edith Crane – Scottish.
 Intellectual, blunt, and impatient; crisp and matter-of-fact delivery.
+- kim: Raymond - Korean businessman.
+Formal, polite, and reserved; speaks in a calm, measured tone.

 # Scene and Setting